MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ### Included entity attributes, type, and index operations

-The design goal above guides us to create the [Schema for linked sample library publications](samplePrivateLibraryData.linked.schema.json).
+The design goal above guides us to create the [Schema for linked sample library publications](samplePrivateLibraryData.linked.schema.json), which uses a subset of the entity attributes from the input.
 The schema can be translated to the following table:

 | Attribute Name | Description| Index Data Type | Index Operations |
 | ---- | ---- | ---- | ---- |